 Neighbourhood Heritage Tours with VHF offered a chance to discover different areas of the city while exploring a selection of private and community spaces.
 Past tours include the unique, vibrant Grandview neighbourhood in 2019 and the diverse and culturally rich West End in 2018.

-The tours are self-guided and ticket holders can choose which stops to visit and in which order.
-Volunteers and your ticket brochure offer historical information about each site as well as additional neighbourhood insight.
+The tours were self-guided and ticket holders could choose which stops to visit and in which order.
+Volunteers and the ticket brochure offered historical information about each site as well as additional neighbourhood insight.

 The Grandview and Commercial Drive neighbourhood is one of Vancouver’s earliest suburbs and has been shaped by decades of history.
 A diverse area and a popular spot to call home for many new immigrants in the past, Grandview today is an energetic, multi-cultural neighbourhood full of historic places, architectural heritage, well-utilized community spaces and legacy businesses.
 This tour offered a chance to tour a number of heritage spaces in the Grandview area, each telling a unique part of the story.
 The stops were located between East Hastings Street and East 1st Avenue, and between Clark Drive and Nanaimo Street.